git-town/git-town/documentation/development/website.md

 ## deployment

-The website runs on Netlify.
+The website hoster is Netlify.
 It auto-updates on changes to the master branch.